Lee County Clerk of Court, FL

-A foreign judgment means any judgment, decree, or order of a court from any other state or of the United States.
+A foreign judgment means any judgment, decree, or order of a court from any other state or outside of the United States.

-Florida Enforcement of Foreign Judgment Act was established to allow holders of uncollected foreign judgments to domesticate the judgment and have a writ of execution issued in the Florida county where the judgment is recorded without having to file suit or pay a filing fee.
+Florida Enforcement of Foreign Judgment Act was established to allow holders of uncollected foreign judgments to domesticate the judgment, which does not require a case to be opened.

-If the judgment holder is seeking judicial relief or to enforce the terms of the judgment (other than execution of a writ), then the case must be filed in Civil Court and there will be a filing fee.
+If the judgment holder is seeking judicial relief or to enforce the terms of the judgment and have a writ of execution issued in the Florida county where the judgment is recorded, a Civil case may be required to be opened.
+There will be a filing fee, and the case must be filed in Civil Court.

 What to Submit:

-1. Certified Copy of Foreign Judgement
+- Certified Copy of Foreign Judgment

-4. Fees (see below)
+- Fees (see below)

 Foreign Judgment Fees:

-1. $42.00 Foreign Judgment Service Fee
+- $42.00 Foreign Judgment Service Fee

-3. Recording Fees: $10 for the first page, $8.50 for each additional page (to include Affidavit, Certified Copy of Judgment, and Notice to Debtor(s))
+- Recording Fees: $10 for the first page, $8.50 for each additional page (to include Affidavit, Certified Copy of Judgment, and Notice to Debtor(s))

-5. Indexing fees apply if more than four names are to be indexed (names include all creditor(s) and debtor(s))
+- Indexing fees apply if more than four names are to be indexed (names include all creditor(s) and debtor(s))

-6. Certified copy fees: $1 per page, $2 per certification (upon request)
+- Certified copy fees: $1 per page, $2 per certification (upon request)

 Additional Fees for Out-of-Country Foreign Judgments Only: